telerik/blazor-docs/knowledge-base/pdfviewer-sign-pdfs.md

 		x509Store.Open(OpenFlags.ReadOnly | OpenFlags.OpenExistingOnly);
 		var validCerts = x509Store.Certificates.Find(X509FindType.FindByTimeValid, DateTime.Now, false);

-		// IMPORTANT: This example is just taking the very first valid cert.
-In a real app, you will selected the cert you want to sign the document with certificate = validCerts.FirstOrDefault();
+		// IMPORTANT: This example is taking the very first valid certificate.
+In a real app, you will selected the cert you want to sign the document with. certificate = validCerts.FirstOrDefault();